The Messiah Is Among Us

-And then, finally, one evening, when the abbot is sitting there in the dark on Christmas Eve praying, he knew the rabbi was right.
+And then, finally, the abbot is sitting there in the dark on Christmas evening praying, and he knew the rabbi was right.

 Because Jesus once said, “If you are looking for me, you will find me amongst my people.”
 (Inaudible) knew that Jesus was one with his people.

 And Jesus himself had said, “On the great day of judgment, you will be judged by this: ‘When I was hungry, you gave me to eat.
 When I was thirsty, you gave me to drink.’

 “You never saw it this way, but the Messiah was among you all that time, because when you did it to the least of your brothers, you did it to me.”